-1. Free Time
+1. Free time

-How much free time you have in a day dictates the maximum hours you can spend on your blog.
-So if you work 8 hours per day and it takes you 2 hours to go to your work and come back, plus 8 hours that you have to sleep, then you have 6 free hours per day.
-Including the time when you have to eat, see your friends and relax for a while.
+If you work 8 hours per day, plus 8 hours you need for sleep, then you have 8 free hours per day.
+And that’s the free hours you have including the time you need to eat, see your friends and relax for a while.

-2. Level of Expertise At Blogging
+2. Level of expertise at blogging

 They understand the people in it.

-4. Your Niche Itself
+4. Your niche

 Depending on the niche you’ve chosen, you may need more time to write each post.
 For example, if you review books, you have to read the books to review them.
 If you review electronics, you may have to test them out.
 Movies, you have to watch them.